DevNaga/SysAPI/Shmevent_ipc.md

-This is the specification of a eventbased shared memory protocol that can be used as an IPC.
+This is the specification of a event based shared memory protocol that can be used as an IPC mechanism between two processes with in the system (in system IPC).

 Description:

-This specification provides one of the way of using the shared memory with sockets as locks and events between one or more processes with in the same system.
+This specification provides one of the methods of using the shared memory with sockets as locks and events between one or more processes with in the same system.

 The disadvantage of the shared memory system is that it does not provide an event based notification when a process writes to it or